Browin Przepiśnik - Shakshuka with spinach

 favorites

-Shakshuka is a breakfast dish originating from Middle Eastern cuisine – very popular in Israel and widespread throughout the southern Mediterranean.
-The name of this dish means 'big mess', and this term probably best describes what happens in the pan during preparation of this dish.
-The basic version of shakshuka is eggs prepared in a hot, spicy tomato sauce – but this breakfast can be served in many ways.
-The most popular are those including sausage, meat, fish and cheeses - in Israel, these are said to be dishes that put you back on your feet even after the biggest party.
-We suggest today a version that provides essential vitamins and, above all, iron hidden in the precious spinach leaves.
-We hope you enjoy this light, green version of shakshuka and want to continue exploring other variations of this dish on your own!
+Shakshuka is a breakfast dish originating from Middle Eastern cuisine—very popular in Israel and widespread along the entire southern coast of the Mediterranean Sea.
+The name of this dish means “a big mess,” and that description probably best reflects what happens in the pan as it cooks.
+The basic version of shakshuka is eggs prepared in a hot, spicy tomato sauce—however, this breakfast can be served in many ways.
+The most popular include versions with sausage, meat, fish, and the addition of cheeses—in Israel, it’s said these dishes can set you on your feet even after the biggest party.
+Today we’re offering a version that delivers essential vitamins, and above all iron hidden in the valuable leaves of spinach.
+We hope this light, green take on shakshuka will win you over, and that you’ll use it as a base to discover other variants of this dish yourself!

 Recipe for shakshuka with spinach